AlexZhao/UmbrellaAgent/README.md

 ## Communicate with UmbrellaFirewall to update out access allow list (Firewall Open)

+## DMZ external traffic is controlled only allow the configured target for DMZ to access

 ## Update SQL database to record all DNS lookup initiated from Internal network (Audit)